SymbolixAU/spatialdatatable/README.md

 ```

-The `EncodeSF()` function takes the geometry information from the `sf` object and encodes it using Google's encoding algorithm (without losing any of the other data).
+The `EncodeSF()` function takes the geometry information from the `sf` object and encodes it using Google's encoding algorithm (without losing any of the other data), and then stores it in a `spatial.data.table` object.

 ```
 sf